calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/_email_templates.md

 Currently you have not made process with your assignment and have not committed any work-in-progress.
 Unless you work consistently throughout the module, it is unlikely you have the time and skills to complete the assignments before the deadline.
-At this point in the course you need to spending considerable time exploring a range of frameworks.
+At this point in the course you need to be spending considerable time exploring a range of frameworks.
 There is currently no evidence to support you have engage outside of lectures.
 A reminder; a module should take 200 hours.
 50 hours of supervised/lectures/input and 150 hours of independent study.